MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 **Prioritize your backlog of issues**

-Prioritize work through drag-and-drop on your team backlog.
+Organize work through drag-and-drop on your team backlog.
 To learn more, see [Create your backlog](../backlogs/create-your-backlog.md).

 > [!div class="mx-imgBorder"]
 > ![Reorder work items](_img/about-boards/reorder-backlog.png)